-Two-call faxback applications can be created with Amanda fax ports connected directly to Central Office telephone lines.
-One-call faxback and fax mail applications, on the other hand, will require that the fax ports be connected through the Norstar using Analog Terminal Adapter (ATA) equipment.
+If you plan to develop fax applications using Amanda, two call fax-ondemand applications can be created with Amanda fax ports connected directly to Central Office telephone lines.
+One call fax-back and fax mail applications, on the other hand, will require that the fax ports be connected through the Norstar using Analog Terminal Adapter (ATA) equipment.